Academic Common Market

 Gives students the opportunity to earn a professional health degree from participating institutions in other states through in-state tuition rates at public institutions, or reduced tuition at private institutions.
 More than 600 students participate each year.

-Residents of other states may contract for entry into Meharry Medical College and University of Tennessee Health Science Center in College of Dentistry, and Southern College of Optometry.
-These Tennessee institutions received approximately $4 million from other SREB states.
+Residents of other states may contract for entry into Meharry Medical College and the University of Tennessee Health Science Center for Dentistry, and Southern College of Optometry.
+These Tennessee institutions received over $4 million from other SREB states.

 State Authorization Reciprocity Agreement